fvarrui/JavaPackager/README.md

 ### Gradle

-Add the plugin repository to your `build.gradle`:
+Add the plugin repository to your `build.gradle` and use the latest SNAPSHOT version:

 ```groovy
 buildscript {